vseryakov/backendjs/README.md

 For example:

-    ipc-cache=redis://host1?bk-servers=host2,host3&bk-max_attempts=3
-    ipc-cache-backup=redis://host2
-    ipc-cache-backup-options-max_attempts=3

-## Redis Sentinel

-To enable Redis Sentinel pass in the option `-sentinel-servers`: `ipc-cache=redis://host1?bk-sentinel-servers=host1,host2`.

-The system will connect to the sentinel, get the master cache server and connect the cache driver to it, also it will listen constantly on sentinel events and failover to a new master autimatically.
-Sentinel use the regular redis module and supports all the same parameters, to pass options to the sentinel driver prefix them with `sentinel-`:

-    ipc-cache=redis://host1?bk-servers=host2,host3&bk-max_attempts=3&bk-sentinel-servers=host1,host2,host3
-    ipc-cache-backup=redis://host2
-    ipc-cache-backup-options-sentinel-servers=host1,host2
-    ipc-cache-backup-options-sentinel-max_attempts=5
+    ipc-client=redis://host1?bk-servers=host2,host3&bk-max_attempts=3
+    ipc-client-backup=redis://host2
+    ipc-client-backup-options-max_attempts=3

 # PUB/SUB or Queue configurations

 ## Redis
-To configure the backend to use Redis for PUB/SUB messaging and support the system bus configure both queue and cache because in subscribe mode Redis connection does not allow to send any messages, publishing will be done using the cache connection in the `ipc.broadcast`.
+To configure the backend to use Redis for PUB/SUB messaging and support the system bus configure 2 clients because in subscribe mode Redis connection does not allow to send any messages, publishing will be done using the system queue in the `ipc.broadcast` and listening for events will be done using the `broadcast` queue.

 For example to define the system bus:

-    ipc-queue-system=redis://
-    ipc-cache-system=redis://
-    ipc-system-queue=system
+    ipc-client=redis://
+    ipc-client-system=redis://
+    ipc-system-queue=default
+    ipc-broadcast-queue=system

 ## Redis Queue
-To configure the backend to use Redis for job processing set `ipc-queue=redisq://HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for job processing set `ipc-queue=redis://HOST` where HOST is IP address or hostname of the single Redis server.
 This driver implements reliable Redis queue, with `visibilityTimeout` config option works similar to AWS SQS.

 Once configured, then all calls to `jobs.submitJob` will push jobs to be executed to the Redis queue, starting somewhere a backend master